 Many individuals suffered losses too catastrophic to justify simply “camping out” in their front yards as they repaired their homes.
 They had to move into “FEMA Villages”—essentially makeshift mobile home parks.
 These structures were a fair amount larger and less movable than a trailer.
+They’re a bit like hybrids between trailers and more permanent modular homes.
 Though funded by the government (either leasing the land—or the trailer pads—from a private vendor, or buying it and installing all the infrastructure), the goal was always for these settlements to transition back to private operation, coincident with their residents rebuilding their homes or by moving permanently into these federal villages.

 But both the Villages and the Trailers have had their ardent detractors.
 To many, they were ugly, soulless settlements, more poorly thought-out than New Orleans’ public housing (an achievement in itself) and distributed through an inefficient process.
 FEMA/Homeland Security built many Villages out of expediency, in places where the land was cheap or readily available, rather than being convenient as a temporary settlement for evacuees.
 Some of the trailers got lost in bureaucracy and sat languishing in fields in Arkansas, long enough that they could deteriorate.
 Other naysayers saw FEMA’s Individual Assistance process as a pseudo-solution that fostered long-term government dependency and opportunities for fraud.
 These critics noted the absence of clearly articulated plans for relocation or eviction after a deadline that the feds pushed back time and time again.
 The trailers, in turn, were often so flimsy that they’d succumb to the next major storm, resulting in further squandering of public dollars.
 And individuals on both sides of the political spectrum criticized the sudden public health/public relations debacle two years after the storm, when studies revealed that the levels of formaldehyde were enough to trigger serious and often dangerous respiratory allergic reactions.